philipptrenz/433MHz-Wireless-Sockets-API/README.md

 POST: 	/<house code + letter>/remove
 POST:	/list
 ```
-The POST requests need a secret sent via JSON, by default it is `test` (see above)
+The POST requests need a secret sent via JSON, by default it is `test` (see above in curls)